 During the 1893-1894 season, 341 Marlborough was the home of Sarah Elizabeth (Warren) Mason, the widow of John Warren Mason.
 She had moved to 391 Marlborough by the next season.

 During the 1894-1895 season, 341 Marlborough was the home of Royal Robbins and his wife, Theresa (Huntington) Robbins.
 They previously had lived at 375 Beacon.
 Royal Robbins was treasurer of Robbins, Appleton & Co., agents for the American Waltham Watch Company founded by his father, Royal Elisha Robbins.
 By the next season they had moved to 44 Commonwealth to live with his parents, Royal and Mary Elizabeth (Horton) Robbins.

-In 1900, she was traveling abroad again, and 341 Marlborough was the home of Lydia Bowman (Baker) Edwards Taft, the widow of John H. Edwards and of Orray A. Taft, Jr. She had lived at 441 Beacon in 1899.
-By the 1900-1901 winter season, she moved to 349 Commonwealth, and 341 Marlborough was Susan Wales’s home once again.
+In 1900, Susan Wales was again traveling abroad and 341 Marlborough was the home of Lydia Bowman (Baker) Edwards Taft, the widow of John Hughes Edwards and of Orray Augustus Taft, Jr. She had lived at 441 Beacon during the 1898-1899 season.
+She also maintained a home in Milton.
+By the 1900-1901 winter season, she had moved to 349 Commonwealth.

-In about 1908, Susan Wales was joined at 341 Marlborough by her niece, Miss Alice Stratton Wales, the daughter of her brother, Nathaniel Wales and his wife, Susan Esther (Stratton) Wales (Susan Esther (Stratton) Wales was the sister of Solomon Piper Stratton, who married Anna Flagg Wales, the sister of Susan Wales and Nathaniel Wales).
+In the 1906-1907 winter season, Susan Wales was joined at 341 Marlborough by her niece, Miss Alice Stratton Wales, the daughter of her brother, Nathaniel Wales and his wife, Susan Esther (Stratton) Wales (Susan Esther (Stratton) Wales was the sister of Solomon Piper Stratton, who married Anna Flagg Wales, the sister of Susan Wales and Nathaniel Wales).
 Susan Wales and Alice Wales continued to live there in 1910.

 In 1910, they were joined by Elizabeth Shaw Greene and her siblings: Gladis Greene, Elbridge Gerry Greene, Quincy Shaw Greene, and Valerie Constance Greene.
 They previously had lived at 402 Marlborough with their mother, Sarah Ellery Sargent (Austin) Greene, the widow of William Batchelder Greene, Jr. She had died in March of 1907.
 Elizabeth Greene married in May of 1910 to Samuel Eliot Morison, who later would become a rear admiral and a noted naval historian.